wjk/Sunburst.ResourceGeneration/README.md

 Furthermore, any comments (which can be delimited with either `;` or `#`) will be emitted as doc comments for the next key-value line found.
-Note that blank lines are ignored, which has the side-effect of merging any top-of-file comments into the doc comment for hte first key-value line in the file.
+Note that blank lines are ignored, which has the side-effect of merging any top-of-file comments into the doc comment for the first key-value line in the file.

 ## License